METALS-Copper hits highest level since July on hopes of U.S. tariffs delay

 The technical picture for copper has improved significantly over the last week, Hansen said, adding that key technical and psychological support for the metal rested at $6,000 a tonne.

-Benchmark copper on the London Metal Exchange (LME) had gained 0.2% to $6,112 a tonne by 1100 GMT, after touching its highest level since July 19.
+Benchmark copper on the London Metal Exchange (LME) had gained 0.1% to $6,108 a tonne in official rings, after touching its highest level since July 19.

 The prolonged trade war has weighed on prices for the metal used in construction and power, limiting gains this year to 2.4%.
 Copper is also used as a gauge of economic health, which has faltered this year.